mmzhang7/Recipes-Project/README.md

   frameborder="0"
 ></iframe>

-No, we do not believe the current model is a “good” one.
+Our Multiple Linear Regression baseline model produced a Train R² value of 0.215 and a Test R² value of 0.218.
+Therefore, no, we do not believe the current model is a “good” one.
 While it was implemented correctly and meets the assumptions of linear regression on the surface, its predictive power is extremely low.
-The features used explain almost none of the variation in cooking time, as reflected in the very low R² scores.
+The features used explain almost none of the variation in cooking time, as reflected in the very low R² scores; only about 22% of the variance can be explained.
 Our plans for improving on the model include adding different transformations, including one-hot encodings for some speed keywords in the tags.

 Overall, while the model offers a basic start, its performance metrics indicate that it is not suitable for making accurate predictions in its current form.